 About Our Diocese

-The Diocese of British Columbia is a regional expression of the Anglican Church of Canada, part of the worldwide Anglican Communion, and one part of the whole body of Christ.
-Established in 1892, the Diocese of British Columbia originally covered the entire Canadian province of British Columbia.
-Over time as the population of the province grew, new dioceses were formed.
-The Diocese of British Columbia is now one of five dioceses of the Ecclesiastical Province of BC & Yukon, and includes Vancouver Island, the Gulf Islands of the Salish Sea (Strait of Georgia), and Kingcome Inlet.
+Ministering on these traditional territories, we are a regional expression of the Anglican Church of Canada, part of the worldwide Anglican Communion, and one part of the whole body of Christ.
+Established in 1892, the diocese originally covered the entire Canadian province of British Columbia.
+Over time, as the population of the province grew, new dioceses were formed.
+The Diocese of British Columbia is now one of five dioceses of the Ecclesiastical Province of British Columbia and Yukon, and includes Vancouver Island, the Gulf Islands of the Salish Sea (Strait of Georgia), Broughton Archipelago and Kingcome Inlet.

 Diversity & Unity

 We are a thinking church; we value reason and thought, and we value diversity as part of our unity.
 With our roots in the British Isles, our current expression has been uniquely shaped by a long history in a Canadian context.
 We are progressive church, open to the leading of the Spirit in this time and place.
-We are committed to healing and reconciliation with the First Peoples of Canada.
 We seek the full inclusion of all people, are committed to serving the poor and working for economic equality for all people on these islands and inlets.
-We acknowledge that we are on the traditional lands of the Coast Salish, Nuu-'chah'nulth and Kwakwaka'wakw and we thank them for their hospitality.
+We seek healing and reconciliation with the First Peoples of Canada.